niloysikdar/BeachMates/README.md

 During the ideation stage, choosing to build a community-builder/supporter rather than a solution that focused more on the problem of organized social distancing and still promoting fun was a difficult one, but we soon determined that it would be more along with the theme of the hackathon if we did something fun and spontaneous.

-Members of our team were quite uneasy due to the side effects of the covid 19 vaccine, going through this physical and emotional pressure all whilst maintaining a sense of enthusiasm amongst the team members was also quite difficult.

 Bringing the whole team in line with the vision and vibe of the theme whilst maintaining an unbiased perspective, and promoting innovative ideas was a tumultuous task.

 ## 👏 Accomplishments we are proud of: